sourcegraph/language-server-protocol/protocol.md

 #### <a name="workspace_symbol"></a>Workspace Symbols Request

 The workspace symbol request is sent from the client to the server to list project-wide symbols matching the query string.
+The text document parameter specifies the active document at time of the query.
+This can be used to rank or limit results.

 _Request_:
 * method: 'workspace/symbol'